DeVinci-FabLab/Invoice-templates/README.md

 ### Installation

-1. Clone the repository
+Clone the repository using:

 ```bash
 git clone https://github.com/DeVinci-FabLab/Invoice-templates.git
 ```

-2. Open the template you want to use with your LaTeX editor
+Open the project, then update the `templates/common/payement_info.tex` file with your information.

-3. Edit the template with your information

-4. Compile the template

-5. Collect the pdf file generated
+Create the folder `templates/WIP` (Work In Progress), then copy / paste the templates you want to edit in this folder.

+When editing you template, do not forget to remove the `\input{../common/watermark.tex}` line as it will apply a watermark on the document.

+Using your editor, you may compile the document to see the result and export it as a PDF.

+### Supported languages

+- English 🇬🇧 (code)
+- French 🇫🇷 (content)

+### Roadmap for future improvements

+> [!WARNING]
+> This repository is to be integrated into the [MyFab](https://github.com/DeVinci-FabLab/MyFab-Home) platform.

+### Contributing

+If you want to contribute to the project, please read the [CONTRIBUTING](./.github/CONTRIBUTING) file and contact the project manager.

 ## License